 Origins: Blender Kitty the comic strip was started in 1999, or thereabouts.
 It did not entail placing viable cats in blenders, or anything gratuitous.
 Rather, it was about a cat that resembled a blender, and his sidekick Candy Medicine Bear.
 (Wayne the Endangered River Otter was later added.)

-Chronology: I did not keep track of these comics’ dates for creation.
-That is a complaint of my artwork generally.
-Scanning these pages into a scanner generated time stamps, but I did not own a scanner in the early going of Blender Kitty, Moreover I am not always punctual at scanning my works on paper upon their completion, and therefore must rely on my failing memory for their organization.
-The earliest comic strips are the easiest to identify, as they are simpler in drawing and cute-ish, in a perverse Winnie-the-Pooh way.
-In this segregation, I have succeeded in culling these strips and presenting them in the first two archive pages, although many late strips find their way onto the end of the second page.
+Chronology: I did not keep track of the creation dates for these comics.
+This is a complaint of my artwork generally.
+Scanning these pages into a scanner generated time stamps, but I did not own a scanner in the early going of Blender Kitty, Moreover I am not always punctual at scanning works upon their completion, and therefore must rely on my failing memory for their organization.
+The earliest comic strips are the easiest to identify, as they are simpler in style.
+I have culled a number of these and present them in the first two archive pages, although some late strips find their way onto the end of the second page.

-For reading purpose, some of these comics, when clinking on their respective links, have been chopped up and re-pasted together.
-Although this is aesthetically unpleasing, it makes reading the text easier.
+For reading purpose, some of these comics, when clinking on their respective links, have been chopped up and reassembled.
+Although this is aesthetically unpleasing, it makes reading the text easier on digital devices.
 The thumbnails on the archive pages preserve the original look of the comics in strip form.

 I needed roughly 150 strips a year, with a small portion of that being repeats.
-I started work on the first semester in early summer, and worked through early winter to finish the second semester.
+I started work on the first semester cartoons in early summer, and worked through early winter to finish those comprising the second semester.

 *Other laborsaving comics included ballpoint pen jots with hasty captions.
-The best of these (and there were very few good ones) can be seen on the fifth page of the Profile in Confusion archive, which was deemed a good place to dump them.
+The best of these (and there were very few good ones) can be seen on the fifth page of the Profile in Confusion archive.

 Archive 2/ Comics Portal Page